 Lung Function Testing in Non-Respiratory Trials

-When you think of conducting PFT, you’re probably thinking about a trial in respiratory disease, like asthma or COPD, right?
-But there are several scenarios in which sponsors developing non-respiratory treatments need to conduct PFT in order to evaluate their compound’s effect on lung safety and/or disease progression.
+When you think of conducting PFTs, you’re probably thinking about a trial in respiratory disease, like asthma or COPD, right?
+But there are several scenarios in which sponsors developing non-respiratory treatments need to conduct PFTs in order to evaluate their compound’s effect on lung safety and/or disease progression.
 Let’s review a few here:

-- Systemic toxicity of drugs / interventions: Because the lung is one of the few organs that 100% of circulating blood volume passes through, it can be exposed to systemic drug toxicity.
-For example, the lung can be exposed to radiation simply by means of anatomy.
+- Systemic toxicity of drugs / interventions: Because the lung is one of the few organs through which all of the circulating blood passes through, it can be exposed to systemic drug toxicity.
+Certain oncology drugs can also produce a toxic reaction in the lung which can be detected with PFTs.
+Likewise, lung tissue in close proximity to irradiated tissue can be (see note) damaged by radiation.

 Improve Respiratory Data Quality through Centralized Data Collection